The 2nd International Electronic Conference on Medicinal Chemistry and Pharmaceutics

 Publication Opportunities

 All participants will be invited to submit a full paper describing their work.
-The papers will be peer-reviewed and, upon acceptance, published in a Special Issue covering the event using templates provided by the conference.
+The papers will be peer-reviewed and, upon acceptance, published in conference's Special Issue covering the event using templates provided by the conference.
 A 20% discount on the article processing charge will be applied.

 Event Awards